joeygoesgrey/linkedln-bot/README.md

-# LinkedIn Automation Bot
+# LinkedIn Automation Bot (feature/recorder-headful)

 Automate creating LinkedIn posts with optional AI‑generated content and media uploads.
 The bot uses Python, Selenium, and the Google Gemini API to generate and publish posts.

-A recorder tool is included to capture reliable UI selectors when the LinkedIn UI changes.
+This branch focuses on a headful recorder experience to capture the exact selectors and UI flows used when you manually create a LinkedIn post with text + image.
+Use it whenever LinkedIn’s UI shifts.

 ## Features